 Resource consent is permission to carry out an activity on a particular site that may have an effect on the environment.
 These activities might include anything from creating a subdivision or discharging wastewater, to moving earth or erecting a sign.

-Before lodging a resource consent application, it is worthwhile discussing the application with the Wairoa District Council's planning department.
-This could help to avoid delays and help streamline the process.
-To make an appointment, phone (06) 838 7309.
+Before applying for a resource consent , it is beneficial to discuss the application with the Wairoa District Council's planning department.
+This may avoid delays and help streamline the process.
+To make an appointment, phone (06) 838 7309 or email firstname.lastname@example.org

-Councils are expected to process non-notified consent applications in less than a month and publicly notified applications in about three and a half months.
+Councils are expected to process non-notified consent applications within a month and publicly notified applications in around three and a half months.

-You can help to make sure your consent application is processed quickly if you:
+You can help your consent application be processed faster if you:

-Councils can decide to either grant or decline a resource consent.
-Usually when the council grant consents they also put some conditions on it.
-The council will also probably check that what you are doing is in line with your resource consent.
-This could mean that a council officer will visit the site, take some measurements or require you to monitor the activity.
-Councils also decide how long to grant resource consent for.
-Some consents (like subdivision) last forever, while others might only last a couple of years (for example a permit to take water from a river).
+Councils can either grant or decline a resource consent.
+Generally, when a resource consent is granted, conditions are added to it.
+Council will also check that what is being done, is in-line with your granted resource consent.
+Monitoring may be carried out during the life of the resource consent.
+Councils will also determine how long to grant resource consent for; (the duration the works will need to be completed within).
+Some consents (e.g. like subdivision) last forever, while others may last a couple of years (e.g. a permit to take water from a river).

-If you're thinking about buying land or buildings it's worth asking the local city or district council for a Land Information Memorandum.
-This report will tell you what information the council has about that piece of land, including what the land can be used for under the district plan rules.
-If you want to check that an activity is okay under the council's plan you can ask the council for a certificate of compliance.
+If you're thinking about purchasing any kind or property within the Wairoa District, it is always recommended to apply for a Land Information Memorandum.
+This report will tell you what information the council has on record, about that piece of land, including what the land can be used for under the district plan rules.
+To confirm if an activity is allowed (without a resource consent) under the WDC's District Plan, you can apply for a Certificate of Compliance.

-If you're doing something that requires a building consent, before you start building you can get a Project Information Memorandum which will also tell you if you need to apply for a resource consent.
+If you are planning a project that will require a building consent, before you begin, you can apply for a Project Information Memorandum (a PIM) which will also inform you if you need a resource consent.

 Sonya and Malcolm want to build a home for themselves and a three storey bed and breakfast in a bay surrounded by native bush, which includes a row of pohutukawa trees along the beach.
 The only access to the bay is by private gravel driveway.
 The district plan says that land they want to build on has "high conservation values"